shopsys/shopsys/docs/installation/native-installation.md

 ```

 !!! tip

-    With Symfony Local Web Server you can easily setup TLS to detect problems with mixed content early, and to run libraries that only run in HTTPS.
+    With Symfony Local Web Server you can easily setup TLS to detect problems with mixed content early, and to run libraries that only run in HTTPS.<br>
     For more information and instructions please refer to the [official Symfony documentation](https://symfony.com/doc/current/setup/symfony_server.html#enabling-tls)

 !!! tip

-    You can also use local domain names (e.g., http://shopsys.wip) instead of 127.0.0.1:8000
+    You can also use local domain names (e.g., http://shopsys.wip) instead of 127.0.0.1:8000<br>
     For more information and instructions please refer to the [official Symfony documentation](https://symfony.com/doc/current/setup/symfony_server.html#local-domain-names)

 ## See it in your browser!